TurbulenceChaos/TurbulenceChaos/README.md

 **Currently, I am looking for a PhD opportunity in Fluid Mechanics**, and am eager to deepen my understanding of partial differential equations and manifold theory during my PhD studies.

-## RESEARCH EXPERIENCE
-During my Master’s studies, I focused on the sloshing dynamics of liquid tanks and Faraday waves.
-My thesis, titled “Investigations of Sloshing Characteristics in a Two-dimensional Rectangular Tank Under Coupled Pitch and Heave Excitations,” allowed me to explore theoretical, experimental, and numerical aspects of fluid dynamics.
-Using Wolfram Mathematica, I derived linear potential flow solutions for sloshing through the separation of variables method.
-For nonlinear Faraday waves, I applied Floquet theory and harmonic balance perturbation methods with Maxima, a computer algebra system, to solve Mathieu equations, identifying unstable regions for sloshing flows under vertical excitations.
-I also conducted sloshing experiments on a three-degree-of-freedom shaking table, using Python and MATLAB to analyze pressure data and automatically identify wave profiles through AI models.
-Additionally, I employed OpenFOAM (C++) to simulate sloshing flows under higher-order frequencies and larger displacements, and I used Blender to visualize and render turbulent flows.
-These experiences have strengthened my ability to analyze and solve nonlinear hydrodynamic problems.

 ## LANGUAGES, SKILLS & INTERESTS
 **Technical Skills:**
 1. OpenFOAM/C++/STAR-CCM+ (Use Finite volume method to calculate sloshing flows)